davidwarrington/erc-transcend/_students/lewis-singleton.md

         yt:      zUNzw4D5Ylk
     -
         name:    Couch
-        desc:    A animation that was produced in Y1 of the BA in Contemporary Media, Design And Production.
+        desc:    An animation that was produced in Y1 of the BA in Contemporary Media, Design And Production.
 The story follows a newly wedded couple who move into their new house and their cycle of life.
         slug:    couch
         yt:      1OuGS-JjahQ
     -